 Who is this for?

-Managers who want to be genuinely good at the people side of leadership—not fake it, not perform management theatre, but actually develop the capability.
+Managers who want to be genuinely good at the people side of leadership.
+Not fake it, not perform management theatre, but actually develop the capability.

 You might be: